 Tea

-Tea is the most consumed beverage in the world after water and has always been a symbol of hospitality, bringing people together for a moment of peace and happiness.
-Tea has been an indispensable beverage for thousands of years and has been an integral part of cultures from all over the world and also been a part of ceremonies, trade routes and even starting revolutions.
-Tea is grown far and wide, between the Tropics of Cancer and Capricorn and the best teas of the world mainly come from India, China, Ceylon (Sri Lanka), Kenya, Formosa (Taiwan) and Japan.
+Tea is the most-consumed beverage in the world after water and has long been a symbol of hospitality, bringing people together for a moment of peace and happiness.
+Tea has been an indispensable beverage for thousands of years, an integral part of cultures around the world, and a part of ceremonies, trade routes, and even revolutions.
+Tea is grown far and wide between the Tropics of Cancer and Capricorn, and the best teas of the world mainly come from India, China, Ceylon (Sri Lanka), Kenya, Formosa (Taiwan), and Japan.

 While the teas of the world reveal endless complexities and variations, all teas originate from a single plant species called the Camellia Sinensis.
-The four main varieties of tea are Black, Green, White and Oolong teas.
+The four main varieties of tea are Black, Green, White, and Oolong.

-The factors that influence teas from each other are mainly human intervention with regard to the different ways in which teas are processed.
-Besides, the geographical location of the tea plantation and nature’s influence with respect to the changes in the weather, the soil, the elevation and the season of harvest greatly affects the alchemy of the tea as it steeps in the pot.
+The factors that distinguish teas from each other are mainly human intervention, in the different ways they are processed.
+Besides, the tea plantation's location and nature’s influence on weather, soil, elevation, and harvest season greatly affect the alchemy of the tea as it steeps in the pot.

-“Herbal Teas” or “Tisanes,” including Chamomile, Rooibos etc. are not actually teas.
-Rather, they are naturally caffeine-free single or blended infusions of herbs, flowers, fruits, leaves, bark and roots of almost any edible non-tea plant.
+“Herbal Teas” or “Tisanes,” including Chamomile, Rooibos, etc., are not actually teas.
+Rather, they are naturally caffeine-free, single or blended infusions of herbs, flowers, fruits, leaves, bark, and roots from almost any edible non-tea plant.

-Hence, each tea has its own unique character and will soothe, energize and delight you with its own taste and individuality.
+Hence, each tea has its own unique character and will soothe, energise, and delight you with its own taste and individuality.

 Black Tea

-Is a varietal of the Camellia Sinensis plant.
-The manufacturing process of Black tea goes through a traditional four-step transformation that includes withering, rolling, oxidation and firing.
-Put simply, Black tea is a more oxidized version of White, Green or Oolong teas and has a stronger flavor than other tea types.
+It is a variety of the Camellia Sinensis plant.
+The manufacturing process of Black tea involves a traditional four-step transformation that includes withering, rolling, oxidation, and firing.
+Put simply, Black tea is a more oxidised version of White, Green, or Oolong teas and has a stronger flavour than other tea types.

-There are many varieties of Black tea and they are typically named after the region in which they are produced.
-These tend to have flavor characteristics that are unique to the area they are grown, similar to wine-growing regions.
-The most popular Black teas include full-bodied and malty Assam tea, floral and fruity Darjeeling tea and Sri Lankan, Ceylon tea, which can all have a range of flavors, aromas, and strengths depending on the estate in which they were harvested.
+There is a wide variety of Black teas, and they are typically named after the region where they are produced.
+These tend to have flavour characteristics unique to the region where they are grown, similar to those of wine-growing regions.
+The most popular Black teas include full-bodied, malty Assam tea; floral and fruity Darjeeling tea; and Sri Lankan Ceylon tea, all of which can have a range of flavours, aromas, and strengths depending on the estate from which they were harvested.

 Black tea is often blended with other teas, fruits, flowers, oils, or spices to produce a distinct taste and aroma.
 Popular Black tea blends include English Breakfast, Earl Grey and Chai’s.